1930 Florida Gators football team: Before the season

+New stadium

 Fleming Field had been the home of Florida's football program since 1911.
 By the mid 1920s, its small capacity and primitive amenities were increasingly seen as inadequate, particularly after the Gators first gained national attention during their best season to date in 1928.
 University president John J. Tigert led a fundraising drive through the newly created University Athletic Association, and construction on a much larger stadium commenced in a shallow depression just south of Fleming Field on April 16, 1930.
 The project was slated to be complete early in the fall term but was delayed when workers encountered a previously unknown underground stream.
 The stream was diverted by the installation of a large culvert under the playing surface, and the Gators finally moved into Florida Field for the last home game of the season.